Skip to content

 }

-The default generated runners are env-driven single-file scripts.
-Standard runner commands do not need a <file> argument.
+The generated runners are env-driven single-file scripts, so standard runner commands don't need a <file> argument.
+Reporter accepts "", "default", "tap", a custom module path, or an object — see Reporters.

 json